Some factors contributing to the build-up of plaque and tartar that can lead to gum disease are:

 Breed and genetics contribute to gum disease

-Gum disease in dogs is more common in smaller breeds than larger breeds, as their smaller amount of bone leads to more rapid loss of teeth if preventative steps are not taken.
+Gum disease in dogs is more common in smaller breeds than larger breeds, as their smaller amount of bone in the jaw leads to more rapid loss of teeth if preventative steps are not taken.
 We need to be much more proactive in these small breeds to prevent gum disease and tooth loss.

 Greyhounds have a known genetic predisposition to severe periodontal disease.
 Brachycephalic (short nosed) breeds have a much higher incidence of missing and possibly un-erupted teeth, crowded teeth and resulting periodontitis.